dart-archive/rpc/README.md

 ##### Errors

-If you want to return errors to users of your API, e.g. if a requested entity wasn't found, you can throw and `EndpointsError` in your method.
+If you want to return errors to users of your API, e.g. if a requested entity wasn't found, you can throw an `EndpointsError` in your method.

 It's recommended to use one of the predefined error classes: